DmitriyS1/C-Teleport-Test/README.md

   }).

 `localhost:5944/api/v1/weather?zip="35007"&countryCode="ES"&date=2024-10-5&units=standard` this will return you a wheather for Las Palmas de Gran Canaria for 5th of October 2024.
 You can use different zip code and Country code to get wheather for a different place

+## Limitations

+You can get Wheather forecast for 4 days ahead or until 1979-01-01.